alexksikes/evernote-classify/README.md

 (password is the same as login). "sandbox_classify" is the account holding the Teddy Note dataset. "sandbox_classify2" holds the 20 newsgroup dataset.

-## Future / todo
+## Future / Todo

+- sync notes instead of downloading
+- 2-way sync of files (gnsync is only from local to remote)
-- not just the 5 update notes ... more options
+- not just the 5 updated notes ... more options
-- more datasets for testing, read from file
+- more datasets to play with
-- save to and read from ENML file instead
-  - use xml parser
-  - make_dataset takes ENML file or result
-  - classifier.py takes only the dataset as argument
 - better documentation (doctest)
 - use logging instead of print
 - use scikit standard namespace
 - train on the classified notes, suggest on the unclassified ones
-- instead of downloading everything, sample a set of notes
-- randomize order of fetch notes for training
 - auto assign to notebooks
 - integrate with existing unit testing framework
 - grid search of best param of classifier
+- feature selection
-- notes with diff kind of content (not just text)
+- notes with diff kinds of content (not just text)

 [0]: http://www.geeknote.me/
 [1]: http://www.geeknote.me/install/